Projects

 Fungal Growth

-Fungi interact in a mycorrhizal symbiosis with plants or are simple decomposers of organic matter.
-In this project we investigate the growth of filamentous fungi by creating and investigating mathematical growth models.
+The key players in ecosystems are fungi.
+In this project, we investigate the growth of filamentous fungi by creating and investigating mathematical growth models in cooperation with experimental biologists.

 Import Risk